uvaaland/cig_llnl_workshop/index.md

 * **Learning goals:**
     * Get an idea of how to visualize the simulation output.
-    * Get an idea of how to run adjoint simulations using SPECFEM3D_GLOBE.
+    * Understand the steps required to run adjoint simulations using SPECFEM3D_GLOBE.

 [Next section](/intro_specfem.md)